 Spurs end 4-game home skid, top short-handed Rockets 103-91

+''We played our best defense in the fourth quarter,'' Spurs coach Gregg Popovich said. ''Which is a good idea.''

+After a lethargic effort in losing to Houston on Thursday, San Antonio crept along for three quarters in a rare afternoon start.

-Murray had seven points in the fourth quarter, including a breakaway dunk that put the Spurs up 97-85 with 3:18 remaining after stripping Mason Jones of the ball at midcourt.
+Murray had seven points in the fourth quarter, including a breakaway dunk that put San Antonio up 97-85 with 3:18 remaining after stripping Mason Jones of the ball at midcourt.

+''We just fought hard,'' Murray said. ''We came in with the same game plan, but I think we started off real slow.
+We picked it up.
+The effort was there in the fourth quarter.
+We just stuck with it and won the game.''

-Rockets centre Christian Wood had 24 points and 17 rebounds, and Jones had a season-high 24 points.
+Houston center Christian Wood had 24 points and 17 rebounds, and Jones had a season-high 24 points in his first career start.
 Ben McLemore had a season-high 21 points on 4-for-7 shooting from 3-point range.
+No other player had more than seven points for the Rockets.

-Houston was on the brink of not having eight players available as required by the league, but met the minimum in the final hour.
-The Rockets had seven healthy players after Sterling Brown was ruled out due to a lower leg injury, but Rodions Kurucs became eligible prior to game time when the NBA approved the blockbuster trade involving James Harden.
+Playing just its second game since trading away disgruntled star James Harden, Houston was on the brink of not having eight players available as required by the league.
+The Rockets only had seven healthy players after Sterling Brown was ruled out due to a lower leg injury, but Rodions Kurucs became eligible an hour prior to tipoff when the NBA approved the blockbuster trade involving Harden.
 Houston acquired Kurucs, Victor Oladipo and Dante Exum, along with several draft picks and draft swaps for the disgruntled Harden on Wednesday.
 Oladipo and Exum were not with the team, and the Rockets were without John Wall, Eric Gordon, Demarcus Cousins, Brown and three others due to injuries.

 Despite being short-handed, the Rockets had a 10-point lead in the first half.
 Houston built the advantage on 3-point shooting and finished 12 for 32 from long range.